matiasespina1991/random_order_on_refresh_test/README.md

-# Function that shuffles the order of elements in an HTML page
+# Function that shuffles the order of Flexbox elements in an HTML page

 Testing a way to achieve the most lightweight script that will set a random order of certain objects with each refresh.

 ### Demo: